LUMC/sentinel/README.md

 ## Requirements

-- Java 8 (must be set as the default `java`)
+  * Java 8 (must be set as the default `java`)
-- Scala 2.11.6
+  * Scala 2.11.6
-- MongoDB 3.0 (running on localhost port 27017 for live development server)
+  * MongoDB 3.0 (running on localhost port 27017 for live development server)
-- Python 2.7 and Sphinx (only when building the documentation)
+  * Python 2.7 and Sphinx (only when building the documentation)

+If MongoDB 3.0 is not available in your official package repository, you can install it from the vendor's repository following the instructions [here](https://docs.mongodb.org/v3.0/administration/install-on-linux/).

 ## Set Up